I2Djs/I2Djs/README.md

 ### Support & Compatibility

-I2D supports ESM and Universal Module Definition(UMD)(AMD,CommonJS and vanilla environments) , based on the environment it can be imported accordingly.
+I2D offers both ESM and CommonJS packages, allowing for seamless integration into the desired environment as required.
 It is compatible with all modern browsers with latest versions.

 ### Development Setup